How to Survive When Prepping Just Isn’t Enough

 Clean drinking water is one of the most important requirements for survival.
 Now is the time to figure out how you will get water if your stored water runs out.
 Some ideas might be:

-- Rain barrels (which are beginning to be illegal in some states)
+- Rain barrels (which are illegal in some states)

 - Wells (including non-electric pumps)